melflynn/BarkedIn/README.md

 ### Profiles

-A user's profile displays their profile photo (hosted through S3), headline information, an about me section and a clip of their activity.
+A user's profile displays their profile photo (hosted through S3), headline information, an about me section and a clip of their activity (the full extent of a user's activity can be viewed on the activity page).
 If a user is visiting their own profile, it includes the ability to upload a profile photo, delete a profile photo and reset it to the default photo, edit any of their 'about me' information.

-### Posts
+### Posts (+ Reactions & Comments)

 User's can add posts to the network.
 If a post is their own, they have the ability to edit or delete it.
-User's can also react to posts with a variety of reactions including 'wag', 'high five' or 'throw a bone'.
+User's can also comment on or react to posts with a variety of reactions including 'wag', 'high five' or 'throw a bone'.

 ### Other features
+#### Active
 - User Authentication
 - Connections
+  - Add, or remove existing or pending connections
+- News Feed
 #### To be built
-- News Feed
 - Skills and endorsements
 - People you may know
 - Degree of connectivity